-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 317 covering the INDEPENDENCE iBOT 4000 Mobility System, with an effective date of January 9, 2026.
-Only the Standard Function is covered under Medicare.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for the INDEPENDENCE iBOT 4000 Mobility System, effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table